ceramicstudio/js-glaze/README.md

 #### get

-Gets the directory content for the given `key`.

-This function behaves differently based on the number of arguments provided:

-- When 2 arguments are provided, the first one is the `id` and the second one the `key`
-- When only 1 argument is provided, it should be the `key` and the authenticated user DID is used.
+Gets the directory content for the given `name`.
+If the `id` argument is not provided, the authenticated DID is used.

-> Calling this function without the `id` argument or an authenticated user will throw an error.
+> Calling this function without the `id` argument or an authenticated Ceramic instance will throw an error.

 **Arguments**

-1. `idOrKey: string`
+1. `name: string`
-1. `key?: string`
+1. `id?: string`

 **Returns** `Promise<any>`

 #### set

-Sets the `content` for the given `key` in the directory of the authenticated user.
+Sets the `content` for the given `name` in the directory owned by the authenticated DID.

-> Calling this function without an authenticated user will throw an error.
+> Calling this function without an authenticated Ceramic instance will throw an error.

 **Arguments**

-1. `key: string`
+1. `name: string`
 1. `content: any`

-**Returns** `Promise<void>`
+**Returns** `Promise<string>` the document ID

 #### remove

-Removes the `key` from the directory of the authenticated user.
+Removes the `name` field from the directory of the authenticated DID.

-> Calling this function without an authenticated user will throw an error.
+> Calling this function without an authenticated Ceramic instance will throw an error.

 **Arguments**

-1. `key: string`
+1. `name: string`

 **Returns** `Promise<void>`